ItsAlxl/d6-together/README.md

 When deploying to a production environment, you'll need the `dist/` directory (which is created with `npm run build`), `d6-together.js`, and the `package.json` and `package-lock.json` files.
 Running `npm install --omit=dev` will install the necessary dependencies, and `npm run server` will run the server.
 For convenience, those two commands are combined in `npm run deploy`.

+## Local Files with Remote Server
-If you want to host the files locally but connect to a remote d6 Together server, you can easily change the target server using `window.d6t.WS_ADDRESS`.
-Either edit `multiplayer.js` to change the default assignment or open up your web browser's console and reassign `window.d6t.WS_ADDRESS` before hosting or joining.
+If you want to host the files locally but connect to a remote d6 Together WebSocket server, you can easily change the target server using `window.d6t.WS_ADDRESS`.
+Either edit `multiplayer.js` to change the default assignment or open up your web browser's console on d6 Together and reassign `window.d6t.WS_ADDRESS` before hosting or joining.
+However, **this will not work without some server-side configuration.**

+By default, d6 Together WS servers will reject connections where the host (the WS server) and origin (the HTTP server) do not match.
+This can be changed by editing `d6-together.js`, specifically the variable `REJECT_HOST_ORIGIN_DIFF`.
+Similarly, you can arbitrarily restrict origins by editing the `allowOrigin(origin)` function.